Fully scalable randomized benchmarking without motion reversal: Preliminaries

 The scrambling requirements on $\Omega$ (see Section~\ref{sec:circuits}) ensure that $\bar{F}_d$ [\ref{eq:f_d_def}] decays exponentially, i.e., $\bar{F}_d \approx Ap_{\textrm{rc}}^d + B$ for constants $A, B,$ and $p_{\textrm{rc}}$.
 The average error rate of layers sampled from $\Omega$ is then defined as \cite{carignan2018randomized, hines2022demonstrating}

 This rescaling of $p_{\textrm{rc}}$ is used because $p_{\textrm{rc}}$ corresponds to the effective polarization of a random layer in an $\Omega$-distributed random circuit---i.e., the polarization in a depolarizing channel that would give the same fidelity decay---so $\epsilon_{\Omega}$ is the effective average infidelity of a layer sampled from $\Omega$.
-When stochastic Pauli errors are the dominant source of error, $\epsilon_{\Omega}$ is approximately equal to the average layer infidelity, but this is not true more generally because gate infidelity is not ``gauge-invariant''---see Refs.~\cite{carignan2018randomized, hines2022demonstrating, proctor2017randomized, wallman2017randomized} for details.
+When stochastic Pauli errors are the dominant source of error, $\epsilon_{\Omega}$ is approximately equal to the average layer infidelity,